damianhakert/damianhakert.github.io/source/posts/2016-06-10-ssg-overview-gitlab-pages-part-2.html.md

-One of the most attractive features for the majority of modern SSGs is the ability to manage blog content without the need of storing posts, or post contents, in databases or in dynamically accessed files.
+One of the most attractive features for the majority of modern SSGs is the ability to manage blog content without the need of storing posts, or post contents, in databases or in server-side-only processed files.

 A blog-aware website generator will create blog-style content, such as lists of content in reverse chronological order, archive lists, and other common blog-style features.